 Fexofenadine and pseudoephedrine

-Brand Name: Allegra-D 12 Hour, Allegra-D 24 Hour, Allegra-D 12 Hour Allergy & Congestion, Allegra-D 24 Hour Allergy & Congestion, Allegra D OTC 24HR, Fexofenadine HCl-Pseudoephedrine 12 Hour
+Brand names: Allegra-D 12 Hour, Allegra-D 24 Hour, Allegra-D 12 Hour Allergy and Congestion, Allegra-D 24 Hour Allergy and Congestion, Allegra D OTC 24HR, Fexofenadine HCl-Pseudoephedrine 12 Hour, Antihistamine and Nasal Decongestant

 What is fexofenadine and pseudoephedrine?